-Entelect is a software engineering consulting company, and while working for them I saw several projects through to completion.
+Entelect is a software engineering consulting company, and while working for them I saw several projects through to completion in many different business domains and technology stacks.
 I was promoted to the position of senior software engineer in 2014.

 Getting up to speed with new business domains quickly

-While working in the Projects division at Entelect, I tackled several small projects that covered a variety of business domains, including finance, importing, and medicine.
+While working at Entelect, I tackled several small projects that covered a variety of business domains, including finance, importing, and medicine.
 I had to be able to get up to speed with the business domain and its terminology quickly.